visgl/deck.gl/docs/api-reference/layer.md

 * Default: `[0, 0, 128, 128]`

 RGBA color to be used to render highlighted object.
+When 3 component (RGB) array is specified, a default value of 128 is used for alpha.

 ##### `highlightedObjectIndex` (Integer, optional)